 For other companies, the hyper‑realistic approach has proven a better fit.
-AI company Soul Machines created the ultra life‑like Cora for NatWest, a major retail and commercial bank in the UK.
+AI company Soul Machines designed the ultra life‑like Cora for NatWest, a major retail and commercial bank in the UK.
 Digitally modeled after a female engineer at Soul Machines, Cora handles over 200 banking queries, freeing call center employees to handle more complex issues.
 Ironically, the more human‑like avatar proved especially appealing to bank branch customers.

-The smarter the better
+The smarter chatbot avatar, the better